Read Mozi with voice, context, and method in the same frame.

 Prompt 2: Identify Mozi's major concepts, methods, or questions.

-1. Impartial care: Concern should not stop at family or faction when broader harms are visible and preventable.
+1. Impartial care: concern should not stop at family or faction when broader harms are visible and preventable.

-2. Merit over pedigree: Political authority should answer to competence and benefit, not noble birth alone.
+2. Merit over pedigree: political authority should answer to competence and benefit, not noble birth alone.

-3. Condemnation of extravagance: Lavish rituals and displays can look civilized while draining resources from urgent needs.
+3. Condemnation of extravagance: lavish rituals and displays can look civilized while draining resources from urgent needs.

-4. Anti-fatalism: Social misery is not to be shrugged off as destiny when collective action can change it.
+4. Anti-fatalism: social misery is not to be shrugged off as destiny when collective action can change it.

 Prompt 3: Where does Mozi's view face its strongest objection?

-1. Strongest objection: Whether impartial care is a humane correction or asks for a flattening of human attachments that people cannot really live out.
+2. Why the objection bites: Whether impartial care is a humane correction or asks for a flattening of human attachments that people cannot really live out.

 Prompt 4: How should a contemporary reader begin with Mozi?